Ongoing monitoring

 • typographical errors

-• updates as a consequence of legislative changes in an industry, such as occupational health and safety or licensing requirements which need to be incorporated.
+• updates because of legislative changes in an industry, such as occupational health and safety or licensing requirements which need to be incorporated.

 Examples of significant changes include: